jpavley/Comic-Keeper/HOWTO.md

 ### Step Two

-Add a case to the unwind/exit seque _EditComicBookViewController_ addItemDidEditItem().
+Add a case to the unwind/exit segue _EditComicBookViewController_ addItemDidEditItem().
 This is called after the user enters data in _AddItemViewController_ and before _EditComicBookViewController_ is displayed.
-Here you recieve the user's data.
+Here you receive the user's data.
 The value of _viewTitle_ is used to identify which field on _EditComicBookViewController_ is using the _AddItemViewController_.

     } else if controller.viewTitle.contains("Purchase") {
         purchasePriceLabel.text = newText